Force over Distance: Chapter 28

 “Other people talk to you about kerning?”
 Brody asked.
 “Who?”

 “Just design a letterhead.”
-Rush headed for the door, leaning on his crutch.
+Rush headed for the door, leaning into his crutch.
 “Show it to Wray.
 She can approve it.”

 “I thought this was a side project.
 Why does someone need to approve it?”

-“It needs to be ‘official,’ doesn’t it?
+“Needs to be ‘official,’ doesn’t it?
 If it’s letterhead?
 Wray wants to write a constitution for fuck’s sake.”
 Rush paused in the doorframe.
-“Just—make it happen, please?”
+“Just make it happen, please?”
 With that, he headed into the corridor.

 “Hey, uh, at least tell me if you want serifs?”
 Brody shouted after him.